hpssjellis/my-gitpod-flutter/README.md

 cd myfolder

+# Generate a Android apk file

+flutter build apk  --debug

+# Generate a web app

 flutter run -d web-server --web-port=8080 --web-hostname=0.0.0.0

 ```

-Se veral bash files have been set up to make things easier.
+Several bash files have been set up to make things easier.
 To activate at the terminal type

 ```
 ./a04-flutter-android-create.sh